Skip to main content

 Example: Stuxnet worm

-Designed to sabotage Iran's nuclear program, Stuxnet spread through Microsoft Windows machines to target industrial applications, specifically those connected to uranium-enrichment centrifuges.
+Designed to sabotage Iran's nuclear program, Stuxnet spread through Microsoft Windows machines to target systems and industrial applications, specifically those connected to uranium-enrichment centrifuges.
 Once inside a system, Stuxnet would subtly alter the speeds of the centrifuges, causing them to tear themselves apart while displaying normal operation to monitoring systems.
 Stuxnet reportedly destroyed nearly one-fifth of Iran's nuclear centrifuges, highlighting a new era of cyber warfare.

 2. Ransomware